dai-yamashita/Katana/readme.md

 });

 module.exports = new Home_Controller;

+// to not expose this class as a global, create it as anonymous var HomeController = Class({ ... }); module.exports = new HomeController;

 ```

 And now we can access this `index` action by opening http://katana:8000/, without any uri path this will use default controller and action from config which are `home` and `index`.
 Also we can access them directly by opening http://katana:8000/`home`/ with `index` as default action or http://katana:8000/`home`/`index`.